 The results showed that the variables affecting NIM JPK is negative and significant.
 The results of this study showed that the greater the NIM of a bank, then the bank's ability to extend credit will be less and less.
-NIM is a ratio that shows the net interest income on average earning assets owned by banks.
-Banking activities which contribute significantly to the income of the bank is lending.
-So that the ratio of Net Interest Margin (NIM) can also be used to look at the ability of banks to manage their productive assets in the form of loans to earn interest or profit.
+TIM is a ratio that shows the net interest income on average earning assets that the ratio of Net Interest Margin (NIM) can also be used to look at the ability of banks to manage their productive assets in the form of loans to earn interest or profit.
 The higher NIM, higher loan interest set and cause its total outstanding loans will decrease.

-This study is consistent with research Tan (2012) which states that the NIM negative effect on lending.
+This study is consistent with recent Tan (2012) which states that the NIM negative effect on lending.
 This is because in Indonesia NIM is one of the main sources of income so that when the bank high NIM, it can be said credit interest will also be high.
 This led to high credit interest people will think twice about doing credit.
 And will cendurung save their money in the bank to get a high interest.